 Cordelia hung up the phone and hurried over to the door.
-She pulled back the extra security lock that she had asked Angel to install after Faith's visit.
+She pulled back the deadbolt lock that she'd asked Angel to install after Faith's visit.
 The lock immediately slammed back into place.
 She sighed and pulled it back again.
 It stayed open only a second before locking again.

-"Phantom Dennis," she hissed.
+"Phantom Dennis," she muttered.
 "I don't need this right now."

 She pulled the lock and this time it stayed open.
-She opened the door to the length the little security chain of the second security lock would allow.
-"Look I'm really busy and...Harmony?"
+She opened the door the length the little security chain would allow.
+"Look, I'm really busy and...Harmony?"